 Faculty in the Division of Maternal-Fetal Medicine are accomplished researchers, serving as investigators on studies looking at prenatal diagnosis and medical diseases of pregnancy.

 The UW Ob-Gyn Division of Reproductive Sciences has many faculty who are nationally funded and internationally recognized for their contributions to research, primarily in perinatal biology.
-The PhD investigators who actively participate in the training of fellows include: Drs.
-Ian Bird, Ted Golos, David Abbott, Manish Patankar and Jing Zheng.
-In addition, we have an Associate Scientist, Fu-Xian Yi MD PhD, who has experience in training graduate students and is available to provide specialized technical expertise in the laboratory for the MFM fellows.
+The faculty and scientists in that division have extensive experience training fellows and graduate students and providing technical expertise in the laboratory.

 The department also includes the Division of Reproductive and Population Health.
 Faculty and researchers in this division study a broad range of topics within reproductive and population health, including maternal and child health, women's health throughout the life course, family planning, health disparities, and reproductive health equity.